node-class-may-2023/ComIT_Node/git.md

 ```

 * We can see that we added a index.html file
-* Then we updated this file content
+* Then we updated the file contents
-* Finaly we deleted it
+* Finally we deleted it
 * Now we have an empty project again but with git history
 * Create a html folder
 ```bash